Bezll/serverlessProject/README.md

 # serverlessProject

 This project is the backend for the Herd App, our final team project carried out at Northcoders.
 The Herd app is a gig finding application, that allows people to find live music events in their area, listen to the music, send reminders and chat with other participants

+The frontend of this project can be found here - https://github.com/reed756/ReactNativeTypeScript

 ## Collaborators